tsanevp/MarketPlace-Bot/README.md

 ## Features
 Marketplace Bot has the following features:
-- [Creating a Listing](#creating-a-listing): Users can post their listing by filling out a form that inquires details of the item being sold.
+- [Create a Listing](#create-a-listing): Users can post their listing by filling out a form that inquires details of the item being sold.
-- [Viewing Your Own Listings](#viewing-your-own-listings): Users can review the listings they have already posted and delete the ones that are no longer active.
+- [View Your Own Listings](#view-your-own-listings): Users can review the listings they have already posted and delete the ones that are no longer active.
 - [Search and Sort for Listings](#search-and-sort-listings): Users can search for specific listings that contain a keyword in the title and sort the results by date/price.
-- [Updating Your Location](#updating-your-location): Users can add or update their approximate location that is displayed along with their listing, which informs other potential buyers where the item may be picked up/shipped from.
+- [Update Your Location](#update-your-location): Users can add or update their approximate location that is displayed along with their listing, which informs other potential buyers where the item may be picked up/shipped from.
-- [Creating a New Channel](#creating-a-new-trading-channel): A text channel with special permissions, where the bot can post users' listings, will be created in the server.
+- [Create a New Channel](#create-a-new-trading-channel): A text channel with special permissions, where the bot can post users' listings, will be created in the server.
 # Getting Started
 This project was built using VS Code.
 Please see the build.gradle file for dependencies.
 ## Building and Deploying The Bot